U.S. TAX SOLUTIONS GmbH

 We only use clients' personal information to provide the services that they request from us, listed in a letter of engagement.
 We use client information subject to their instructions only, Data Protection Law and our duty of confidentiality.
 Our lawful reason for processing client personal information is ‘a contract with the individual to supply services they have requested’.
 This includes steps taken before the engagement letter is signed.

-We use a cloud-based tax preparation software and client data portal for collecting client data, provided by a 3rd party service called Intuit Inc. We are working with all our 3rd-party service providers to ensure that their services are compliant with the Data Protection Laws.
+We use a cloud-based tax preparation software and client data portal for collecting client data, provided by a 3rd party service called Thomson Reuters Inc. All our 3rd-party service providers are compliant with the Data Protection Laws.
 Client data is not shared with any 3rd-party except where it is necessary to perform services requested by clients.
 Where data sharing with a 3rd-party is necessary, it is our policy that such data sharing is limited to the minimum and handled strictly in accordance with the applicable laws.

 Security Precautions in place for data collected: